craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Guildmember

 You spent your life before adventure with the Guilds of Alaturmen.
 Your days were full of bureaucracy, transportation, and political conflict.
-You learned when to keep information to yourself and how to tell who to trust.
+You learned when to keep information to yourself and how to tell who you can truly trust.

 You gain +2 in your Wisdom Score and +1 in your Intelligence Score.
 You are proficient in the Deception and Insight skills.
-You know two of your choice of the following;
+You know your choice of two of the following;
 	- [[Desertspeech (language)]]
 	- [[Fanyaquestan (language)]]
 	- [[Arthurian (language)]]